-The crime of retail fraud is by far the most common offense for a first offender, and a crime that tends to be repeated.
-It's disheartening to sit across from a person who can't explain why they committed the crime or just can't stop their impulses, and they wish could go back in time and not make the same mistake.
-A conviction for retail fraud could be extremely damaging for keeping or getting a new job.
-This is where I come into play - I can help you move forward without this mistake affecting the rest of your life.
-It is quite possible to keep this incident off of your criminal record When you first call me, I will want to know about your past, and if you have a criminal record.
-From there, I will want to know where this happened and who was involved.
-We will begin the fact gathering process together, and start to put together our comprehensive game plan.
-From there, we will order all of the police reports and evidence in your case.
-We may be able to track down video and audio, and if necessary will get a private investigator involved to build your various defenses.
-As a former prosecutor, I will begin working with the prosecuting attorney to explore all of your options.
-This will be a two part defense; one we will work to defeat your case either by a dismissal or a not guilty verdict at trial; two I will work on getting you the best possible plea deal on the table as a backup plan.
-You will have options, and together as a team, we will decide your best path for your case.
-I look forward to working with you.
-Michigan Retail Fraud requires the prosecution to prove beyond a reasonable doubt that: - the defendant took some property that the store offered for sale, - the defendant moved the property (Any movement is enough.
-It does not matter whether the defendant actually got the property past the cashier or out of the store) - the defendant intended to steal the property.
-Intended to steal means that the defendant intended to permanently take the property from the store without the store's consent. - this happened either inside the store or in the immediate area around the store, while the store was open to the public. - the value of the property If the value of the property is below $200, it is Michigan Retail Fraud in Third Degree, which is a 93 day misdemeanor.
-If the value of the property is between $200-$1,000, it is Michigan Retail Fraud in Second Degree, which is a one year misdemeanor.
-If the value of the property is more than $1,000, it is Michigan Retail Fraud in the First Degree, which is a felony.
-There are different variations for this offense for a defendant who attempts to make a false return exchange, and for price switching to a lower amount.
-These crime require slightly different elements, but have the same penalty. |
+Retail fraud is the most prevalent offense among first-time offenders and tends to have a high rate of repetition.
+It can be disheartening to sit across from someone who cannot explain why they committed the crime or struggles to control their impulses.
+Many individuals wish they could turn back time and avoid making the same mistake.
+A conviction for retail fraud can have severe consequences, particularly in terms of employment prospects.
+However, I am here to help you move forward without allowing this mistake to impact the rest of your life.
+It is possible to keep this incident off your criminal record.
+When you reach out to me, I will inquire about your past and whether you have a criminal record.
+From there, we will discuss where the incident occurred and the parties involved.
+We will embark on the fact-gathering process together and develop a comprehensive game plan for your defense.
+This will involve obtaining all relevant police reports and evidence in your case.
+We may also explore the possibility of accessing video and audio evidence, and if necessary, involve a private investigator to strengthen your various defenses.
+Drawing on my experience as a former prosecutor, I will work with the prosecuting attorney to explore all available options.
+Our defense strategy will have two components: firstly, we will strive to defeat your case through dismissal or a not guilty verdict at trial; secondly, I will negotiate the best possible plea deal as a backup plan.
+You will have options, and together, as a team, we will determine the best path for your case.
+I eagerly look forward to working with you.
+To secure a conviction for Michigan Retail Fraud, the prosecution must prove the following elements beyond a reasonable doubt: - The defendant took property offered for sale by the store. - The defendant moved the property, and any movement is sufficient.
+Whether or not the defendant successfully bypassed the cashier or left the store with the property is irrelevant. - The defendant intended to steal the property, indicating an intention to permanently take it from the store without the store's consent. - The incident occurred either inside the store or in its immediate vicinity while the store was open to the public. - The value of the property.
+If the value of the property is below $200, it falls under Michigan Retail Fraud in the Third Degree, which is a 93-day misdemeanor.
+For property valued between $200 and $1,000, it is Michigan Retail Fraud in the Second Degree, which is a one-year misdemeanor.
+If the value exceeds $1,000, it becomes Michigan Retail Fraud in the First Degree, which is a felony.
+Variations of the offense exist for cases involving attempted false return exchange or price switching to a lower amount.
+While these variations have slightly different elements, they carry the same penalty. |

 |